 212. MUSIC LITERATURE Continuation of 211.

-219. CHURCH MUSIC
+219. Church Music

-The history and practice of worship music from the Hebrews and early Christians to the present.
+Two hours The history and practice of worship music from the Hebrews and early Christians to the present.
 The development of Church chant, the Lutheran chorale and the Genevan Dutch psalm-tunes.